-Let me start this post with the fact that I am going to be discussing different perspectives on the concept of Tiers as it applies to issue escalation.
+Let me start this post with the fact that I am going to be discussing three different perspectives on the concept of Tiers as it applies to issue escalation.
 The first perspective is ITIL’s.
 The second is a business/cost perspective and how IT models itself on this practice.
 The last perspective is mine.

 ITIL v2 only had one definition for the various levels of support.
-The First-level support group is the Service Desk.
+The First-level Support group is the Service Desk.
 Other than that, everything else was open for interpretation.

 ITIL v3 2011 has dropped all mention of “line of support” and Tiers from the functional escalation section of the Incident Management process.
 I guess the whole subject of Tiers got too controversial for them to handle.